AdamKyle/flare/resources/info/time-gates/section-1.md

 > ### ATTN!
 >
 > The Adventuring timer can stop unexpectly if you have died in the middle of an adventure.
 Each floor is processed per floor timer length.
-That is if a adventure has 10 floors at 2 minutes each, every two minutes we process a floor, so if you are expeting the adventure to take twenty minutes and 4 minutes in the timer leaves - chances are - you died.
+That is if a adventure has 10 floors at 2 minutes each, every two minutes we process a floor, so if you are expecting the adventure to take twenty minutes and 4 minutes in the timer leaves - chances are - you died.

 ## Timers appear beside the action

 All timers will appear beside their coresponding action.
 Movement and setting sail will also have their own timer appearing beside their respecitve action button.

-Adevturing will also have its timer beside the adventure you ae embarking on as well as display notices that you cannot do anything till the adventure is over.
+Adevturing will also have its timer beside the adventure you are embarking on as well as display notices that you cannot do anything till the adventure is over.
 Again there are stipulations on what you can do while adventuring, please see [Adventure](/information/adventure) section.

-All actions will be disabled for the coresponding timer, for example if you kill a goblin and click "Again" - while the timer is still active, youll see a message in chat telling you to wait for the appropriate timer to complete.
+All actions will be disabled for the coresponding timer, for example if you kill a goblin and click "Atack" - while the timer is still active, youll see a message in chat telling you to wait for the appropriate timer to complete.

 ## Chat Throttling